The Twins Almanac for July

 Morris Pitches One-Hitter, Faces Minimum

-Detroit ace Jack Morris pitches a one-hit shutout against the Royals at Tiger Stadium.
+Detroit ace Jack Morris pitched a one-hit shutout against the Royals at Tiger Stadium on this date in 1990.
 He did not issue a walk and faced the minimum.
 After surrendering a single to Kurt Stillwell in the top of the first, he promptly induced a 4-6-3 double play from George Brett.

 July 6, 1995